Skip to navigation Skip to content

 Butler & Belfast Sinks: The Differences

-Belfast and Butler sinks are very similar.
-However, Belfast sinks are smaller (fit for a 600mm unit) with a slightly deeper bowl than Butler’s.
-Historically, Butler sinks didn't feature an overflow but you'll find that many modern variations do.
-You'll only find a weir overflow on a Belfast sink.
+Belfast sinks are smaller (fit for a 600mm unit), for example, with a slightly deeper bowl than that of a Butler.
+Historically, Butler sinks didn't feature an overflow but you'll find that many modern variations have that very handy upgrade.
+Interestingly, you'll only find a weir overflow on a Belfast sink.

 Butler Sink